PeterDieter/ODDP/README.md

 ## C++ compiling
 Data is prepared in Python and an instance is then passed to C++.
 The raw and processed data is contained in folder [data](data).
 All code related to preprocessing data (including Isochrone API and DistanceMatrix API) and creating code to create instances is contained in [python](python).

-For neural network stuff, we use Pytorch.
-So make sure that Pytorch is installed and check [this](https://github.com/pytorch/pytorch/issues/12449) out if cmake has trouble finding Pytorch.
-Furthermore, we use cmake to create an executable.
-Run
+To create a Makefile, we use cmake:

 ```
-cmake -DCMAKE_PREFIX_PATH=$PWD/../libtorch
+cmake CMakeLists.txt
-make
 ```

-alternatively, you might want to try:
+When the Makefile is generated, you can run:

 ```
-cmake -DCMAKE_PREFIX_PATH=$PWD/../../libtorch
+make clean
 make
 ```